SPATH

 Two recent articles in the Telegraph: NHS Scotland plans to ‘fast-track irreversible surgery for trans patients’ and Women’s health clinics could be renamed to avoid upsetting trans patients have focused on a report called the Scottish Pathway for Trans Healthcare (SPATH).
 This was one of several documents provided by NHS Greater Glasgow and Clyde in response to our Freedom of Information request, and details the proposed national treatment guidelines for transgender patients.
 NHS Scotland have said the guidelines are due to be sent to the Scottish Government for final approval.

-Documents included in the FOI:
+Other documents included in the FOI:

 SPATH Update, April 2022